geogardenclub/geogardenclub.github.io/docs/develop/alpha-release/badges.md

 Note that GGC System Admins are responsible to designating which member(s) of a Chapter are the Chair(s).
 When they do this designation, they set a flag in the member's profile indicating that they are currently a Chapter Chair and what date they started being Chair.

 Levels:
-* Level 1: The gardener has served as a Chapter Chair for one year.
+* Level 1: The gardener has served as a Chapter Chair for one or two years.
 Verification:  Automatically awarded when the gardener has the Chapter Chair flag set and the start date is less than 3 years ago.
-* Level 2: The gardener has served as a Chapter Chair for three years.
+* Level 2: The gardener has served as a Chapter Chair for three or four years.
 Verification:  Automatically awarded when the gardener has the Chapter Chair flag set and the start date is between three and four years ago.
 * Level 3: The gardener has served as a Chapter Chair for five or more years.
 Verification:  Automatically awarded when the gardener has the Chapter Chair flag set and the start date is five or more years ago.

 Note that the Chapter Chair badge is an exception to the "Badges Never Expire" rule.
 This is because we want this badge to also serve as an indication of who the *current* Chair(s) of the Chapter are.
 So, whenever the GGC Sys Admins indicate that a person is a Chair or is no longer a Chair, the badge will be added or removed at that time.